Podcastindex-org/docs-api/README.md

 *   "**User-Agent**" - Please identify the system/product you are using to make this request.

 *   "**X-Auth-Date**" - The current unix epoch time as a string.
 5 minute window.
-If accessing from Python, use only the integer portion of the time value.
-Note that JavaScript's time value from a Date's getTime() is compatible, but needs to be scaled down by 1,000 before also being converted to an integer.
+This value is an integer; round down if needed.
+The value must not include a decimal point.

 *   "**X-Auth-Key**" - Your API key string.

-*   "**Authorization**" - An SHA-1 hash of the X-Auth-Key, the corresponding key, secret and the X-Auth-Date value concatenated as a string.
+*   "**Authorization**" - A SHA-1 hash of the X-Auth-Key, the corresponding key, secret and the X-Auth-Date value concatenated as a string.
 The resulting hash should be encoded as a hexadecimal value, two digits per byte, using lower case letters for the hex digits "a" through "f".

     The Authorizaton header is computed with something like this (pseudo-code):